 The Dissertation Committee takes the place of the Portfolio Committee in supervising the student's work.
-The Dissertation Committee is composed of at least three members, including the faculty advisor (who chairs the Dissertation Committee) and at least two faculty members participate as full committee members.
+The Dissertation Committee is composed of at least three members, including the faculty advisor (who chairs the Dissertation Committee) and at least two faculty members who participate as full committee members.
 The roles of the Dissertation Chair and the committee members are to assist the student in the conceptualization of the dissertation proposal and to provide mentorship and feedback in the execution of the dissertation project.

 The members of the Dissertation Committee are identified when the dissertation proposal is started, and a copy of the names of committee members and proposal title is given to the Department Administrator.
 Unlike with the Portfolio Committees, the student, together with the Dissertation Advisor, is responsible for the identification of faculty who will participate on the Dissertation Committee as full committee members.
-No more than one member of the Dissertation Committee (and not the primary advisor) may be an external faculty member (i.e., from another department or other university) or emeritus faculty member.
-Faculty members who hold research professor appointments are eligible to be full members of the dissertation committee.
+At least two members of the committee, including the primary advisor, must be tenure-track faculty members of Clark's Psychology Department.
+Students are welcome to invite external faculty members (i.e., from another department or other university) to serve on the Dissertation Committee.
+Emeritus faculty members may also serve on the Dissertation Committee as external faculty members.